sinch/net-ConferenceCalling/readme.md

 ```

 ## UI
-We want our our home view to show a list of current conferences and the ability to start a new conference.
+We want our home view to show a list of current conferences and the ability to start a new conference.
 So get rid of all the code and add the following in Views/Home/Index.cshtml

 ```html
 @model List<ConferenceCalling.Models.Conference>